-5 Conclusion
+5 Conclusions

-In summary, a series of molecular dynamics simulations of monocrystalline Ni3Al nanowires have been performed under uniaxial tension by considering the various sample sizes and strain rates.
+(1) A series of molecular dynamics simulations of monocrystalline $Ni_3Al$ nanowires have been performed under uniaxial tension by considering the various sample sizes and strain rates.
 The theoretical model has been established by comprehensively considering the sample size and strain rate effects on the dislocation nucleation dominated yield strength of ductile materials.
-The main conclusions can be summarized as follows:

-(1) The model well describes the MD simulation results (15.55 - 21.13 GPa) with sample sizes of 3 - 12 nm at strain rates of 5 × 106 to 5 × 1010 s-1 and experimental data (2.20 - 4.50 GPa) with the sample size ranging from 175 to 625 nm and strain rates of 3.2×10^{-3} to 1.1×10^{-2} s-1.
+(2) The model well describes the MD simulation results (15.55-21.13 GPa) with sample sizes of 3-12 nm at strain rates of $5\times10^{6}-5\times10^{10}$ s-1 and experimental data (2.20-4.50 GPa) with the sample sizes ranging from 175 to 625 nm and strain rates from $3.2\times10^{-3}$ to $1.1\times10^{-2}$ s-1.

-(2) The theoretical model can also be applied to leap over spatial and temporal scale gaps between the MD and experimental results of face-centered cubic metallic materials such as copper and gold nanowires.
+(3) The theoretical model can also be applied to leaping over spatial and temporal scale gaps between the MD and experimental results of face-centered cubic metallic materials such as copper and gold nanowires.